 Danish sickness benefit

-As a rule, if you live in Denmark and work in another Nordic country, the Danish rules will apply if over 25% of your work takes place in Denmark.
+As a rule, if you live in Denmark and work in another Nordic country, the Danish rules will apply if more than 25% of your work takes place in Denmark.
 Otherwise, the rules of the country where you are working will apply.

-If you are unsure whether you are covered by the Danish rules, contact Udbetaling Danmark.
+If you are unsure about whether you are covered by the Danish rules, contact Udbetaling Danmark.

 • You are in employment and have worked for at least 240 hours within the last six whole months before your first day of sick leave.
 You have worked for at least 40 hours in at least five of those months.